-To answer all these questions and more, our multi-institutional team of scientists use a variety of methods, including neuroimaging, behavioral experiments, survey collection, hormone assays, and genetic testing.
-We are all dog lovers!
-We do not harm the dogs who are involved in our research.
+To answer all those questions and more, our multi-institutional team of scientists use a wide variety of methods, including neuroimaging, behavioral experiments, survey collection, hormone assays, and genetic testing.
+All of these techniques are non-invasive and we do not harm the dogs who are involved in our research.
+We’re all dog lovers!

-We currently enrolling in a variety of online and in-person studies.
+We’re currently enrolling dogs for our in-person studies.
 Please click through our website’s menu to learn more about each one.
-You can help make our research a success by allowing us to study what makes your dog’s brain special!
+You can help make our research a success by allowing us to study what makes your dog unique!

 Social Media